Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Related work

-The problem of defect detection can take different forms depending on the desired output of the algorithm. \textit{Classification} provides a single label corresponding to the type of defect present in the projection (e.g. steel defects \citep{masci2012steel}). \textit{Object detection} outputs bounding boxes for every defect and labels corresponding to their types (commonly used in baggage inspection \citep{aydin2018new} and quality control of metal details such as aluminum castings \citep{parlak2023deep}). \textit{Segmentation} provides a set of pixel masks: every pixel of the projection is labeled if a defect is present there (e.g. spallation in aircraft engines \citep{bian2016multiscale}).
+The problem of defect detection can take different forms depending on the desired output of the algorithm. \textit{Classification} returns a single label corresponding to the type of defect present in the projection (e.g., steel defects \cite{masci2012steel}). \textit{Object detection} returns bounding boxes for each defect and labels corresponding to their types (commonly used in baggage inspection \cite{aydin2018new} and quality control of metal details, such as aluminum castings \cite{parlak2023deep}). \textit{Segmentation} provides a set of pixel masks: each pixel of the projection is labeled if a defect is present there (e.g. spallation in aircraft engines \cite{bian2016multiscale}).
 There is a difference between \textit{semantic} (one mask for all defects of the same type) and \textit{instance} (different defects of the same type are separated) segmentation.
-This is not relevant for our model problem where there is only a single defect.
+This is not relevant for our model problem, where there is only a single defect.

-In contrast to color photos, there is a lack of publicly available X-ray projections of industrial products to train and benchmark DCNNs.
-A notable exception is GDX-ray \citep{mery2015gdxray} - a dataset containing projections of welds, castings, baggage, and natural objects.
-Data for a specific defect detection problem have to be either acquired manually or computationally generated.
-There are two main approaches to the data generation: transforming real projections with image-to-image methods and simulating X-ray imaging.
-Image-to-image algorithms might be used to add defects to the existing images of objects without defects \citep{van2022inline}.
-Generative adversarial networks (GANs) can also be used to create new data similar to the real data \citep{tempelaere2023synthetic} or perform style transfer from one imaging modality to another \citep{armanious2020medgan}.
+In contrast to color photographs, there is a lack of publicly available X-ray projections of industrial products for training and benchmarking DCNNs.
+A notable exception is GDX-ray \cite{mery2015gdxray} - a dataset containing projections of welds, castings, baggage, and natural objects.
+Data for a specific defect detection problem have to either be acquired manually or generated computationally.
+There are two main approaches to data generation: transforming real-world projections with image-to-image methods and simulating X-ray imaging.
+Image-to-image algorithms can be used to add defects to existing images of objects without defects \cite{van2022inline}.
+Generative Adversarial Networks (GANs) can also be used to create new data similar to the real data \cite{tempelaere2023synthetic} or to perform style transfer from one imaging modality to another \cite{armanious2020medgan}.